Scotchester/jellybeans/_posts/2022-03-27-haribo-jelly-beans.md

 Individuality is retained, and there is brightness without overwhelming acidity.

-With a fresh package, I think I would really enjoy eating handfull after handfull of these delightful beans.
+With a fresh package, I think I would really enjoy eating handful after handful of these delightful beans.

 **8 out of 10 beans**